-CONSTRUCTION SUPERVISION
+CONSTRUCTION SUPERVISION CON

-CON 101: Introduction to Construction (3 credits) 45 lecture hours
+CON 101: Introduction to Construction (3 credits)

-Prerequisite: ENG 82 or appropriate ACCUPLACER scores Corequisites: CON 104; CON 107; ENG 101
+Corequisites: CON 104; CON 107; ENG 101

 This course explores the properties of various materials used in construction such as wood, steel, brick, concrete, plastic, glass, soils, and other materials.
 It also explores the relationships and roles of the participants in the construction process, from architect to subcontractor.
 The effect of construction management on manpower, equipment, material, time, and money is covered.
 Also presented are the role of computer software in the construction industry and an overview of construction equipment and machinery.